 About This Banana Bread

 Banana bread is an all-time personal family favorite.
 When I find myself pressed for time, which happens often, I throw this quick recipe together with overripe bananas and other pantry staples.
-It’s no surprise that this vegan banana bread is one of the most popular baking recipes on my blog, alongside my mouthwatering Banana Cake and Chocolate Cake recipes.

 About 9 years ago, I started to get requests for an eggless version of the classic banana bread recipe.
 And I tried — I tried many, many times to make the absolute best eggless banana bread — and I failed at least 6 times before finally getting it right!